Zyad-Elsayed/IEEE-Backend_tasks/week_1/Client-Server model.md

 #### There are other ways for communctaion via web
 ##### **Peer-to-peer model**
-this model is based on centralized structure.
+this model is based on decentralized structure.
 + ther is no servers and no clients each can do both "requesters and response providers" like torrent